fdelucchijr/fdelucchijr/README.md

 From a tech stand point I've worked in network security, pentesting, mobile fullstack and AR/VR, and I'm proficient in the complete process from conceptualization, to developing it and deploying it to the Mobile Store, or K8s, also leading/teaching teams into doing it.
 I work for my passions, and ussualy I got obsesed with it, like a painter would do.
 That passion makes the biggest sign in my work.

-## Some of the projects I'm involved:
+## Some of the projects I'm involved
 - As Lead Team member in [@Lateral](https://lateral.org), Finalists in Entrepreneurship World Cup 2022.
 We aim to rehumanize thinking.
   - Senior Software/DevOps/Infrastructure Engineer
 - As Tech Lead in [@LabXR](https://labxr.pucp.edu.pe)